SoftInstigate/restheart-website/docs/try.md

 {: mt-4}
 ## A Simple Web Application

 This is a very simple Web Application hosted at StackBlitz.
-It shows a table of the *message* documents stored in a MongoDB collection and provides a simple form to create a new *message* document.
+It shows a table of *message* documents stored in a MongoDB collection and provides a simple form to create a new *message* document.

 {: .bs-callout.bs-callout-info}
 Click on `Editor` button and open the code of `service.ts`.
 You'll see how is easy interacting with the RESTHeart API!